Error «zero size shared memory zone» when creating a site

 Causes

-- Nginx web server cannot allocate memory to enable DDoS protection;
+The Nginx web server cannot apply the settings to enable DDoS protection.

 Solution